-The exception is if the bills are paid by your landlord.
-If your landlord is paying the energy bills, they have the right to choose which supplier they use.
-When you’re not sure who’s responsible for paying the energy, check the tenancy agreement to find out.
+The exception to this rule is if the bills are paid by your landlord.
+If they’re paying your home’s energy bills, your landlord has the right to choose which supplier they use.
+But if you’re not sure who’s responsible for paying the energy, check the tenancy agreement to find out.

-If you’re unclear about who is responsible for paying bills in your rented accommodation, your tenancy agreement should clear things up.
+If you’re unclear about who’s responsible for paying bills in your rented accommodation, your tenancy agreement should clear things up.
 Even if you have the right to change energy supplier, there could be a clause stating that you need to inform your landlord about it.

 There could also be a note about preferred energy suppliers called the ‘default supplier clause’.
 This lets you know if the letting agent or landlord has a supplier they prefer to use, set as the default.
 If you see a default supplier clause, you’ll need to talk to the landlord or agent to see if the supplier can be negotiated.
 Just note that this is more of a courtesy than a legal requirement if you’re the one paying the bills – you can still switch to a different plan with or without permission.